MariiaZhytnikova/Airguardian/README.md

  	http://localhost:8000/drones

-No-Fly Zones API (This API requires a secret header for authorization, Make sure to set the `X-SECRET-KEY` in your `.env` file for successful requests.):
+No-Fly Zones API (This API requires a secret header for authorization, Make sure to set the `X-SECRET-KEY` in your `.env` file for successful requests):

 	http://localhost:8000/nfz